akrapukhin/UDP-CAN/README.md

 ## Demo
 To run the demo, enter the following commands:
-1) compile everything needed
+1) Compile everything needed
 ```
 ./compile_all.sh
 ```

-2) initialize two virtual CAN interfaces vcan0 and vcan1
+2) Initialize two virtual CAN interfaces vcan0 and vcan1
 ```
 ./init_buses.sh
 ```

-3) run demo.
+3) Run the demo.
 There are two versions: poll and pthread.
 The poll version processes all connections in a sequential way by polling all the receiving sockets.
 The pthread version runs each connection in parallel in a separate thread.
 ```
 ./demo_poll.sh
 ```